a-narayan/a-narayan-old.github.io/research/research.md

 permalink: /research/
 ---

-The IDSL Lab at the University of British Columbia conducts research at the intersection of *software engineering*, *data analytics* and *machine learning*.
+The DAIS Lab at the University of British Columbia conducts research at the intersection of *process control*, *data analytics* and *machine learning*.

-On the applied research side, we develop novel algorithms and computational tools to solve industrial problems in the domain of cyber physical systems.
-We also explore fundamental problems in machine learning and deep learning for theoretical insights.
+On the applied research side, we develop novel algorithms and computational tools to solve industrial process control problems.
+We also explore fundamental problems in control theory and machine learning for theoretical insights.

 ## Research Topics: